medinatsalako/CAPSTONE-PROJECT-2/README.md

 - Region
 - Revenue

+### PROJECT OBJECTIVES
+This project aims to monitor the subscription status to better understand customers behaviour/activity.
+It aims to support data driven decision-making by providing accessible insights on customer behaviour and revenue pattern
 ### TOOLS
 The tools used for this project are ;
 - Microsoft Excel for data cleaning